cobalthq/cobalt-product-public-docs/layouts/shortcodes/needed-network-info.md

-The Cobalt team of pentesters can proceed with a minimum of information, such as the IP addresses in question.
+The Cobalt team of pentesters can proceed with a minimum of information, such as a list of IP addresses.
 However, you can include the following details in the scope of your desired pentest:

 - Network diagrams
 - Infrastructure diagrams